DBuit/light-popup-card/README.md

     closeButton: Sluiten
 ```

-If you want the extra settings page but don't wanna show the more-info content you can also display any other lovelace card.
 First you enable the settings like above and then set a custom settingsCards by adding `settingsCard` to your configuration.
 Than you set the configuration for the card and overwrite the styles under de settingsCard.
 See configuration example below